 What I like about the Royal Bank Credit Card

-- No foreign transaction fees – Unlike the majority of credit cards, the Royal Bank Credit Card does not charge a non-sterling transaction fee.
+- No foreign transaction fees – Unlike the majority of credit cards, the Royal Bank Credit Card does not charge a foreign transaction fee.
 When using it abroad, consumers obtain the standard Mastercard exchange rate.
 This makes it perfect for holidays and international business trips.
-Other cards can charge up to 3% for non-sterling transactions, which can really add up over the course of the year.
+Other cards can charge up to 3% for foreign transactions, which can really add up over the course of the year.

 - No balance transfer fee – Although the card does not offer a 0% balance transfer fee period, it does not charge a fee for transferring balances from other cards.
 Therefore, if an individual has a balance held elsewhere that is subject to a higher interest rate than that offered on the Royal Bank Credit Card, it may make sense to transfer it in order to benefit from lower interest payments.

 - Wide acceptance – Since the card is a Mastercard, it is accepted at over 43 million locations worldwide.
 Using it abroad should therefore be relatively straightforward.
-The card could be a realistic alternative to taking cash or other forms of payment when travelling internationally, due to a high chance of it being accepted in a range of hotels, retail outlets and leisure locations.
+The card could be a realistic alternative to taking cash or other forms of payment when traveling internationally, due to a high chance of it being accepted in a range of hotels, retail outlets, and leisure locations.

 What could be improved

 - No cashback – The card does not offer any cashback or rewards.
 Other cards, such as those offered by American Express, offer cashback of up to 1% without there being an annual fee.
 RBS also has its own reward card, which may be a better option for consumers on a day-to-day basis.
 As a result, the Royal Bank Credit Card’s appeal could be as a second credit card used abroad.